Sayannil/My-Website/README.md

 Welcome to my website!
 I am **Sayannil Das**.
-In this website I will give a brief introduction of who I am and what I do.
+In this website I will give a brief introduction of myself, as in who I am and what I do.

 ### About Me

-I am currently a UG second year student pursuing B.Tech.
-Honours in Chemical Engineering and Minor in Operations Research from [IIT Bombay](https://www.iitb.ac.in/).
+I am currently a UG second year student pursuing B.Tech. in Chemical Engineering and Minor in Operations Research from [IIT Bombay](https://www.iitb.ac.in/).

 I live in Powai, Mumbai and my hometown is Kolkata.